Customize Your Environment#

 Startup Hooks#

-If a startup-hook.sh file exists in the top level of your model definition directory, this file is automatically run with every Docker container startup.
-This occurs before any Python interpreters are launched or deep learning operations are performed.
-The startup hook can be used to customize the container environment, install additional dependencies, and download data sets among other shell script commands.
+If a startup-hook.sh file exists in the top level of your model definition directory (for experiments), or context directory (for shells, notebooks, and TensorBoards), it is automatically run with every Docker container startup before any Python interpreters are launched or deep learning operations are performed.
+The startup hook can customize the container environment, install additional dependencies, and download datasets, among other shell script commands.

 Startup hooks are not cached and run before the start of every workload, so expensive or long-running operations in a startup hook can result in poor performance.

-This example startup hook installs the wget utility and the pandas Python package:
+Example startup hook to install the wget utility and the pandas Python package:

 apt-get update && apt-get install -y wget